dassubhranil/Care-Coordination/README.md

 # Care-Coordination
-It is the right of every citizen to have quality healthcare treatment, which should not depend on his/her geographical location.
+Every citizen's right to quality healthcare treatment should not depend on their location.
 The financial pressure faced by the rural hospitals is acting as a hindrance to this purpose.
 With different visualizations of our project, we aim to tackle this problem and study the patterns